DonutEspresso/big-json/README.md

 This module hopes to fill a gap in the ecosystem: parsing large JSON objects that are just _really_ big objects.
-With large in-memory objects, it is possible to run up against the V8 string length limitation, which is currently (as of 9/2017) 268435440 characters.
+With large in-memory objects, it is possible to run up against the V8 string length limitation, which is currently (as of 9/2017) limited to 512MB.
 Thus, if your large object has enough keys or values, it is possible to exceed the string length limit when calling [JSON.stringify](https://github.com/nodejs/node/issues/10738).